 This travel itinerary guides you from the beautiful shores and lovely villages of Lake Constance, Germany (The Bodensee) to the coastal region of Northern Italy, with stops on Lake Como and the Piedmont Wine Region.
 The trip begins in Munich, Germany and ends in Milan, Italy.
-This two-week itinerary can easily be adapted for different interests and activity levels.
 With this trip, you have the opportunity to experience different cultures, terrains, foods, wines, and adventures.

 Lake Constance is a 6km-long central European lake that borders Germany, Austria, and Switzerland.
 This lake is anchored by resort towns and is a summer destination for sailing, windsurfing, and swimming.
 Our guide includes information on biking picturesque Lake Constance.
 And information on hiking trails in the Austrian Alps.
 Also the names of wonderful restaurants, hotels, and a winery with a spectacular view of the area.
 We provide directions for a lovely drive through Austria, Switzerland, and Lichtenstein.
 Along this route, stop at the capital city (Vaduz), in the tiny country of Lichtenstein on your way to Lake Como.
 In addition, you have the opportunity to view the famous Roman Via Mala.

 Once in Lake Como, we provide information on an amazing cooking class in Bellagio.
 Here you are taught how to prepare authentic foods and enjoy dining on local Italian specialties.
 Next, we include information on a half-day kayaking trip on Lake Como and hiking opportunities near the lake.
 Also, a guided biking adventure around Lake Lugano in Switzerland.
-And the names and locations of several restaurants and lodging choices in the area.
 The ferry system from one lovely town to another around this beautiful lake can be confusing and we help to simplify this confusion.

 From Lake Como, drive south in Northern Italy to the Piedmont Region.
 Surrounded on three sides by the Alps, the Piedmont Region borders France and Switzerland.
 Piedmont is one of the great winegrowing regions of Italy.
 And produces the prestigious wines Barolo and Barbaresco, as well as a Sparkling Asti.
 Not only is this area a mecca for wine, but it is a food lover’s paradise, with its wide selection of cheeses, Piedmontese beef, pasta, and the world’s most prized white truffles.
 R-tinerary includes options for an all-day biking trip through some of the area’s manicured vineyards with lunch and wine tasting at a small winery.
 Also, the name of a guide and driver for an all-day food and winery tour through some of the ancient villages in the two main wine producing regions, the Langhe and the Monferrato.